 Skip to main content

-This year’s theme is “Connecting Home, Health, and YOU.”
+This year’s theme is “MAKING AN IMPACT: Healthy, Safe, and Resilient Homes.”
 Each week will have its own focus:

-• Week 1 – Healthy Homes Investments Make Local Impacts
+• Week 1 – Healthy Homes Investments Make Local Impact

-• Week 2 – Housing Performance, Home Maintenance, and Remodeling Professionals' Role in Healthy Homes
+• Week 2 – Housing Professionals' Role in Healthy Homes

-• Week 3 – Solving Public Health Challenges with Healthy Homes Solutions
+• Week 3 – Impacts of Healthy Homes Interventions on Public Health

-Why Is It Important to Have a Healthy Home?
+Why Is It Important to Have a Healthier Home?

 There are many factors that can affect your home’s health.
 Mold from a leaky roof or lead from old paint are some examples.
 When you have asthma or allergies, triggers and allergens in your home – such as dust, pests, and mold – can cause asthma and allergy symptoms.
 In the U.S., people spend about 90% of their time indoors, whether at school, home, or in the workplace.1 Reducing your exposure to your triggers is an important part of managing your asthma and allergies.